Zen City Logotype of “ZenCity”, an artwork series by Kenji Ichikawa

 Kenji Ichikawa

-He also works under the name Utamaro Kenji, creating murals, portraits, and visuals for magazines, books, DVD booklets, television, and iPhone/iPad apps, expanding his creative practice across various media and platforms.
+He also works under the name Utamaro Kenji, creating murals, portraits, works for magazines, books, DVD booklets, television, and iPhone/iPad applications, developing his art across diverse media and events.

 HP:www.gathering-art.com